Skip to content

 Trusted Server provides publishers benefits such as:

-- Increased ad inventory revenue within cookie restricted (Safari Webkit) or other JS-challenged environments
+• Ad inventory revenue in cookie-restricted (Safari WebKit) or other JS-challenged environments

-- Ability to serve ALL assets under 1st party context with on-the-fly URL detection and rewriting via HTML/CSS stream inspection
+• First-party context for all assets via on-the-fly URL detection and rewriting through HTML/CSS stream inspection

-- Cryptographically sign bid requests for downstream partners to verify requests originated from specific publisher's Trusted Server instance, preventing fraud and spoofing
+• Cryptographically signed bid requests so downstream partners can verify requests originated from a specific publisher's Trusted Server instance

-- Native support for parsing RSC (React Server Components) for Next.JS front-end origins
+• Parsing RSC (React Server Components) for Next.js front-end origins

-- Dynamic backend support for ease of integrating existing publisher environments
+• Dynamic backend support for integrating existing publisher environments

 Edge Computing

-Currently runs on Fastly Compute platform, providing global low-latency performance.
-Initiatives for Cloudflare Worker support and Akamai's Fermyon SPIN support.
+Currently runs on Fastly Compute, providing global low-latency performance.
+Cloudflare Workers and Akamai's Fermyon SPIN support are in development.

 Real-Time Bidding